BrandenStoberReal/SillyTavern-Utils/README.md

 ## Installation

-To install the library, you can clone the repository and build it yourself, or you can install it from NPM (once it's published).
+To install the library, you can clone the repository and build it yourself, or you can install it from NPM.

 ```bash
 npm install sillytavern-utils